Jeannie Seely: 1964–1965: Early songwriting, first record label and Nashville

-A publicity photograph of Seely, circa 1966.

-While working as an Imperial Records secretary, Seely started writing songs for Four Star Music in California.
+While working as an Imperial Records secretary, Seely started writing songs for 4 Star Records in California.
 One of the first compositions she wrote was "Anyone Who Knows What Love Is (Will Understand)".
 Accompanying herself on piano, she tracked down writer Randy Newman to help finish the song.
 It was picked up by rhythm and blues singer Irma Thomas, whose version made the US pop charts in 1964.
 This was followed by the song "Senses" (co-written with Glen Campbell), which Connie Smith cut for her 1965 album Cute 'n' Country.
 The same year, Dottie West cut "It Just Takes Practice" (co-written with Gail Talley) for her album Dottie West Sings.
 Norma Jean later recorded "Then Go Home to Her" (credited with Hank Cochran) for her 1966 album Please Don't Hurt Me.

 Seely's songwriting led to her signing a recording contract with California-based Challenge Records.
 Her first recording sessions were held in 1964 at RCA Studio B in Nashville.
 From the sessions came three singles: "If I Can't Have You" (1964), "A World Without You" (1965), and "Today Is Not the Day" (1965).
 According to her website, Seely embarked on a US west coast tour to promote the singles, leading to her meeting songwriter Hank Cochran.
 Impressed by her singing, Cochran encouraged her to move to Nashville to further pursue a country career.
 Dottie West (who had developed a friendship with Seely) also encouraged a Nashville move, and in 1965, Seely officially left California.
 She then arrived at the 1965 DJ Convention in Nashville, where she saw Cochran again.
 Cochran then agreed to help Seely with her career, only if he were allowed to have control of her decisions.
 She was then hired as Norma Jean's replacement on Porter Wagoner's television series during the same period.